Coronavirus milestones: Deaths pass 400,000, cases hit 7 million

 On Saturday, Japan announced seven additional deaths and 39 new cases.

-In Oceania, there have been 102 deaths in Australia and 22 in New Zeleand.
-The last reported death in Australia was May 23 and in New Zealand it was May 28.
+In Oceania, there have been 102 deaths in Australia and 22 in New Zealand.
+The last reported death in Australia was May 23 and in New Zealand, it was May 28.